 Vegas is home to the biggest celebration for electronic dance music lovers, EDC – Electric Daisy Carnival.
-More than 300,000 revelers are expected to head to the Las Vegas Motor Speedway June 19 - 21 for the festival, which features art, carnival rides, circus-style performances and all of the top EDM DJs.
-More information about Las Vegas' 2015 EDC – Electric Daisy Carnival will be added as it becomes available.
+More than 300,000 revelers head to the Las Vegas Motor Speedway in June for the festival, which features art, carnival rides, circus-style performances and all of the top EDM DJs.
+More information about Las Vegas' 2016 EDC – Electric Daisy Carnival will be added as it becomes available.

 Are you excited?
 We're so excited.
 We are ready to freak the funk out at EDC Las Vegas.
 And we hope our editors note that we said fuNk.
 We’re trying to be good so they don’t take away our EDC tickets.
 As long as we’re clutching them tighter than the outfit we’re wearing to the show – it’s gonna be sick yo – we’ll hook you up with some advanced info just to get your juices flowing.
 It’s a tease only, for now.
 But keep an owl’s eye out for more excitement as we get closer to EDC Las Vegas 2016.

 Yeah you really should have these by now.
 If not, get ready to rue something; rue it like you’ve never rued something before – because you probably haven’t because who the hell rues things anymore.
 General Admission tickets are gone.
 They’re gone like that girl in that movie… Twilight.
 Did we miss the point of that story?
 But VIP tickets are still available through the EDC site.
 They aren’t cheap.
 As of the moment we’re sitting here typing this they’re at $750ish.